nosarthur/nowhub/project-template.md

 ## project plan

-Please include a brief summary of the **current status** and a rough timelines for the development cycles.
+Please include a brief summary of the **current status** and a **rough timelines** for the development cycles.

 For example,

 The milestones are

-1. database models: 2 weeks
+1. database models: 3 weeks
 1. REST API: 2 week
 1. javascript frontend: 3 weeks
 1. machine learning micro service: 4 weeks

+Currently, we have a MVP that implements

+- user authentication
+- sketchy dashboard
+- vanilla variational autoencoder which is not exposed to frontend

 ## communication